jawalsh/z652-Digital-Libraries-FA25/docs/week13.md

 - Review [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)
 - Review [CollectionBuilder-GH Workshop Tutorial](https://collectionbuilder.github.io/workshop/gh/) _Be aware that some details have may have changed since the Workshop was developed in 2020._

-There will be no discussion this week, but you should post questions or insights about your work with your CollectionBuilder site to our [Technical questions and  help](https://github.com/jawalsh/z652-Digital-Libraries/discussions/9) discussion.
+There will be no discussion this week, but you should come to class prepared with any final questions you have about building your CollectionBuilder site.

 ## In class

-The rest of class time will be devoted to working on your final projects and enhancing your CollectionBuilder project with the configuration and page-building techniques that we are learning about this week.
+The rest of class time will be devoted to troubleshooting, working on your final projects, and enhancing your CollectionBuilder project with the configuration and page-building techniques that we have learned the past few weeks.